 On the morning of April 29th, I woke up on a mission.
-A mission to take in some glorious sights as well as breathing in some crisp and clean ocean air.
-I wasn’t quite sure where I was going to start this adventure.
-I let my instincts guide me.
-While I am driving to the coast, several ideas pop in and out of my head.
+A mission to take in some glorious sights and breathe in some crisp and clean ocean air.
+I wasn’t sure where to start this adventure, so I let my instincts guide me.
+While driving to the coast, several ideas pop in and out of my head.
 So today, I decided to take a closer look at the Carlsbad Sea Wall Trail, which is extremely popular in North Carlsbad.

 Carlsbad State Beach